Asparagus Nutrition Facts: Calories and Health Benefits

 The prompt, efficient removal of waste from the body is very important.
 Asparagus can help maintain healthy digestive processes.
 Asparagus has very high levels of fiber.

-Not only can fiber make you feel full for longer periods, but it can also help your digestive system move waste out of the body quickly.
+Not only can fiber make you feel full for longer periods.
+It can also help your digestive system.
 This is especially beneficial if you suffer from constipation.

 It may well convalesce the physical condition of your digestive tract by sparking the production of friendly flowers (like Lactobacillus and Bifidobacteria).